 - Student Handbook – Be familiar with all policies.
 Copies are available in Student Services and on the website.

 - Go to class!
 Absences are the number one preventive factor in college failure.
-Never miss a class and you should succeed.
+Never miss a class and you

 - Read the Daily Bulletin and Bulletin Board materials daily.